Booking flights is not what it used to be

 But back to today when Skyscanner said there was only one flight left to Dublin and then to Cardiff.
 It meant that I have to leave here at the horrible time of 5am but in these situations beggars cannot be choosers it seems.

-I will book the flights anyway, I thought, so clicked on the button to book the flight I wanted.
+I will book the flights anyway, I thought, so clicked on the button to book the Ryanair flight I wanted.
 I had navigated through it all and ignored all the additional stuff I didn't want and finally got to paying for the flight section, or so I thought.

 I had my credit card out ready and didn't envisage any problems but I certainly got some!